WHY I advocate?

 The first silks in Victoria were appointed on 10 August 1863.

-In Victoria, Senior Counsel may only apply for Letters Patent to be appointed to Queen’s Counsel upon an invitation by the Attorney General.
+In Victoria, Senior Counsel may only apply for Letters Patent to be appointed to Queen’s Counsel upon invitation by the Attorney General and then upon recommendation to the Governor in Council.
+The power to appoint Queen’s Counsel through the issue of Letters Patent is exercised by the Governor in Council.
+See the Appointment of Her Majesty’s Counsel Order 2014.
 The Letters Patent is a single page document addressed to the recipient setting out the particular commission.
 It is signed by the Governor and the Attorney General.

 What i do?

-I have practised as a barrister for 30 years.
+I have practised as a barrister for over 30 years.

 My principal areas of legal practice involve commercial disputes, corporations law, cross border matters, and alternative dispute resolution.
 Specific areas include computer and technology matters, oppression and shareholder disputes, enforcement of foreign judgments and awards, contract law, property law, intellectual property law (trademarks and copyright), commercial arbitration, and mediation.